 Alex Keuroghlian, MD, MPH, focuses on gender and sexual minority health at the Massachusetts General Hospital Department of Psychiatry.
 Gender and sexual minorities include people who are lesbian, gay, bisexual or transgender (LGBT), whose gender identity or sexual orientation does not conform with that of the majority of people.
 A psychiatrist, he directs two federal centers aimed at improving LGBT policies and care across the United States, especially for those who are transgender and gender non-binary.
-He recently started the MGH Psychiatry Gender Identity and Sexual Orientation Program, with the goal of developing and delivering tailored, evidence-based mental health care for gender and sexual minority communities.
+He recently started the MGH Psychiatry Gender Identity Program, with the goal of developing and delivering tailored, evidence-based mental health care for gender minority communities.

 Dr. Keuroghlian — who is part of an effort to make Mass General more welcoming to patients who are transgender — talks about some of the challenges and solutions involved.